vaibhavpareek/noobarmy_ctf/beatyourhome/writeup.md

 ### But hold on what the crap is this , it is encrypted how would i get something out of it???????

-## Let's try to decrypt this , think about ways by cookies can be setup.
+## Let's try to decrypt this , think about ways by which cookies can be setup.

 # Hurray!!!